stephenajulu/stephenajulu.com/content/blog/endocrine-hormonal-disruptors-in-grooming-products-and-cosmetics.md

 **_Sodium Lauryl Sulfate and Sodium Laureth Sulfate (SLS and SLES)_**: Also found in various kinds of soaps, SLS and SLES are petroleum byproducts that can potentially cause irritation and allergic reactions.

-**_Triclosan:_** Used as an anti-bacterial agent, and can be found in toothpaste, soaps and hand washes.
+**_Triclosan:_** Used as an anti-bacterial agent, and can be found in toothpaste, soaps, and hand washes.
 It is known to have hormone-disrupting properties.

-**_PFAS:_** Per and polyfluoroalkyl substances ([**PFAS**](https://chemtrust.org/list-of-endocrine-disruptors-the-not-so-happy-families-of-toxic-chemicals/#pfas)) are added to some cosmetics, such as foundations and moisturising creams, to help them penetrate the skin.
+**_PFAS:_** Per and polyfluoroalkyl substances ([**PFAS**](https://chemtrust.org/list-of-endocrine-disruptors-the-not-so-happy-families-of-toxic-chemicals/#pfas)) are added to some cosmetics, such as foundations and moisturizing creams, to help them penetrate the skin.
 Some PFAS have hormone-disrupting traits.
 Coop Denmark [**has banned**](https://www.foodpackagingforum.org/news/coop-denmark-bans-pfas-in-cosmetics) all cosmetics containing PFAS from its shops because of concerns over these harmful chemicals.

 **_Kojic acid_**